unifiedstreaming/fmp4-ingest/ingest_spec.md

 **Tfdt**: the TrackFragmentDecodeTimeBox box “tfdt” in MPEG-4 ISO base media file format [3] used to signal decode time of the media fragment moof box.

+**mdhd**: The media header Box as defined in [3] , this box contains information on the media such as timescale, duration, language (ISO 639‐2/T f) code

+**pssh** The protection specific system header box defined in [14] that can be used to signal the content protection information

+**sinf** Protection Scheme Information Box defined in [3] that provides information on the encryption scheme

+**elng** extended language tag defined in [3] that can overide the language information

 **nmhd**: The null media header Box as defined in [3] to signal a track for which no specific media header is defined